 If you've check all of the possible reasons listed and are still unable to find or install apps, you can try clearing the cache for the Windows Store on your PC.

-Enter run in the search box, then tap or click Run.
+Enter run in the search box, and then tap or click Run.

-Enter wsreset.exe in the Run command, then tap or click OK.
+Enter wsreset.exe in the Run command and then tap or click OK.

 The Windows Store will open after the cache has been cleared.